 “am cool mayne, wassup?”

 (8) Agati: Agati is another popular African slang word that has its roots from Rwanda.
 The slang simply means “weed” or “marijuana.”
-For example, “writer of this article must be high on Agati.
+For example, “the writer of this article must be high on Agati.
 Abi’?
 Ha-ha

-(9) Bolo: Bolo is a word for anything valuable in Rwanda: money, jewelery or nice clothes.
-Personally, my bolo is my Iphone 5.
+(9) Bolo: Bolo is a word for anything valuable in Rwanda: money, jewellery or nice clothes.
+Personally, my bolo is my iPhone 5.